KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/book/ws1-dom/3radioselection.md

 Need a CSS refresher?
 Grab a mentor or review the Coding & Cocktails [CSS Slides](http://bit.ly/cnccssslide) or [Worksheet](http://bit.ly/cnccsswork)!
   {% endhint %}

 1. Save your file.
 In Chrome, select a drink and press the **Order** button.
 Do you see your query selector write out to the console?
+Since we didn't specify that we only want the text, we see the entire `<h1>` HTML element.

    {% hint style="working" %}
 How can we change our `getElementById` to use `querySelector` instead?
 Can we use `getElementById` to retrieve the text in the `<h1>`?
 Feel free to talk it out with your mentor.
 They love acting as a sounding board!